The ABCs of Filesystem Cybersecurity:

 About the Author:

-Matt Saxton // Technical Marketing Writer in Product, Axcient
+Matt Saxton // Technical Writer for Axcient

-Matt works remotely from Mount Vernon, Ohio, as a Technical Marketing Writer for Axcient.
+Matt works remotely from Mount Vernon, Ohio, as a Technical Writer for Axcient.
 He was a journalist for nearly 20 years prior to switching careers and was the managing editor for three newspapers.
 His experience also includes working as an IT Director, Content Developer, and Production Manager.
 When he’s not researching or writing about cybersecurity, Matt enjoys time with his family and pets, gardening, photography, and remodeling his home.